Jason Richardson (sports personality)

-Jason Richardson (born 23 June 1969) is an Australian athlete turned radio presenter.
+Jason Richardson (born 23 June 1969) is a television presenter and commentator and former Australian athlete.

 In 1993, he won the Stawell Gift off the mark of 7.5 metres.

 Athletics career

 Richardson won the 1992 'novice' 100m at Stawell, and followed his Gift win in 1993 with a win in the backmarkers 120m invitation in 1994 - one of only two athletes in the history of the Stawell Gift to win all three in successive years.

 His professional running career wins also include the 1996 British Professional 200m championship, plus wins in the Prahran & Smithton Gifts.
 He has also been placed in Australia's two other major Classic Gifts - the Bay Sheffield (SA) and Burnie Gift (Tas).

 Radio career

 He is a radio personality on Melbourne sports radio station SEN 1116.
 Nicknamed "Richo", Jason is considered by those who know him to be "full of energy and raring to go".
 He hosts the morning timeslots on the weekends, and also is a fill-in Morning Glory host during summer seasons.

 Hosted "On The Rise" on SEN on Sunday mornings from 8am to 10am for many years with Damien Fleming, Daniel Harford, Dr Turf, Mark Allen & Nathan Thompson.

 He currently hosts Saturday mornings "Racing Fix" shows, and can be heard during the week as a regular co-host on SEN's afternoon program Harf Time with Daniel Harford, including the "Casual Friday" program.
 Co-hosts "Richo off to the Races" with Kevin Bartlett on Friday mornings.